INTALIO/zimbra9FOSS/readme.md

 Changes to the Zimbra build process are in this repository - just overwrite the files downloaded from the Zimbra orignal repository.
 These changes do two things:
 1. Adds Intalio repository with zimbra-patch package during Zimbra instalation.
-2. Sends notification (thank you) to Intalio. (you can skip it with --skip-notify parameter)
+2. Sends notification (thank you) to Intalio. (you can skip it with --skip-notify parameter).
+We do not send any information from your system, only IP.

 With Zimbra 9 FOSS by INTALIO you can install Zimbra FOSS with the latest patch.